robertrumney/anti-matter/Code/Music/README.md

 ## Features

 - Play background music with looping and adjustable volume.
-- Play monologues with looping and adjustable volume.
+- Simultaneously play & mix voice monologues or SFX from the same actor with looping and adjustable volume.
 - Easy integration into Unreal Engine projects.
 - Customizable looping behavior for music and monologues.